RoadieHQ/roadie-backstage-plugins/.changeset/metal-bulldogs-brake.md

 '@roadiehq/scaffolder-backend-module-http-request': patch
 ---

-Change default port of backend from 7000 to 7007.
+Change default port for backend from 7000 to 7007.

 This is due to the AirPlay Receiver process occupying port 7000 and preventing local Backstage instances on MacOS to start.